Victoria Computer Club is a non-profit society registered in British Columbia, Canada.

 Our Motto: “The friendly helpful computer club”

-Victoria Computer Club (formerly Big Blue and Cousins – BBC) is a club of computer about 170 enthusiasts located in Victoria, British Columbia, Canada.
+Victoria Computer Club (formerly Big Blue and Cousins – BBC) is a club of computer enthusiasts located in Victoria, British Columbia, Canada.
 Drop in for an introduction to the club, but you must become a member to get the many educational and social benefits.

 A Brief History